gorouflex/AFKBot/README.md

 # AFK Bot
 A bot that prevent you AFK in a match

-Before run the bot please install Pyautogui using: pip install Pyautogui
+Before run the bot please make you installed Python and Pyautogui using: pip install Pyautogui